-The control of stochastic systems has also been extensively investigated [21, 35, 34, 10].
-The goal of these techniques is to determine a control policy that maximizes the probability of remaining within a safe set during a finite time horizon [1].
+The control of stochastic systems has been extensively investigated, beginning with the work of Pontryagin [28] and Bellman [7], and extending to more recent literature [17, 30, 29, 11].
+Its applications include optimal guidance for spacecrafts [2] and flight-controllers [6].
+The focus has been on the safety problem, where the goal is to determine a control policy that maximizes the probability of remaining within a safe set during a finite time horizon [1].
 This safe control problem is usually reformulated as a stochastic optimal control problem with multiplicative costs over a controlled Markov chain.
 In contrast, our goal is to satisfy a probabilistic temporal logic specification while optimizing over a given cost metric.
-This can be naturally modelled using chance constrained programs [11,29].
-Chance constrained programming was originally introduced for solving probabilistic constraints which guarantees constraint satisfaction up to a specified probabilistic limit while optimizing a cost function.
-It is used for uncertainty modeling in various engineering fields [23,48].
-For a detailed recent survey of the literature on chance constrained programming approaches, the interested reader is directed to [36].
-Here, we extend chance constraints to temporal logic specifications.
-Another dimension along which we extend existing stochastic control techniques [47] is in our consideration of non-convex feasible spaces, which is critical for autonomous vehicles operating in environments with obstacles.
-Recently, there has been interest in modelling perception noise for stochastic control particularly in context of autonomous vehicle control [48,47].
-However, extension of these techniques to non-convex feasible spaces is critical to model realistic environments of autonomous vehicles which could have multiple obstacles.
-Our constraint-solving based formulation of synthesizing optimal control accomplishes this without any explicit convex hull approximation.
+This can be naturally modeled using chance constrained programs [12, 24], used for uncertainty modeling in various engineering fields [19, 37].
+For a detailed recent survey of the literature on chance constrained programming approaches, the interested reader is directed to [31].
+Here we extend these approaches to temporal logic specifications.
+Another dimension along which we extend existing stochastic control techniques [36] is in our consideration of nonconvex feasible spaces, which is critical for autonomous vehicles operating in environments with obstacles.

-Chance constraints [23] can be used to specify probabilistic invariants of the system.
-Probabilistic computation tree logic and probabilistic linear temporal logic [22] extend temporal logic and allow the quantification of uncertainty in the satisfaction of temporal properties.
-Our work combines chance-constraint based uncertainty specification with recent progress in specifying requirements for cyberphysical systems.
-Signal temporal logic (STL) [15] has been proposed for specifying behaviour of continuous and hybrid systems, because it combines dense time modalities with numerical predicates over continuous state variables.
+Recent work has developed scalable, optimization-based methods for the automatic synthesis of controllers from temporal logic specifications with deterministic constraints [16].
+Signal temporal logic (STL) [15] has been proposed for controller synthesis, because it combines dense time modalities with numerical predicates over continuous state variables.
 C2TL extends STL to specify probabilistic temporal properties, by allowing predicates to be chance constraints over continuous state variables rather than just real-valued functions.
-The uncertainty is restricted to probabilistic predicates, and temporal operators are not probabilistic; this is in contrast to other probabilistic extensions of temporal logics [22].
+The uncertainty is restricted to probabilistic predicates, and temporal operators are not probabilistic; this is in contrast to other probabilistic extensions of temporal logics [18].
 We show that C2TL can be used to specify correctness requirements for an autonomous vehicle under perception uncertainty.
-We also present a reduction from C2TL constraints to mixed integer constraints.
+We also present a reduction from C2TL constraints to mixed integer constraints which are linear in the state variables.
 Thus, C2TL provides a balance between expressiveness of the specification language and efficiency of automated synthesis.